 I think I vaguely recall Sheryl visiting me.
 Perhaps she brought food that she forced on me, or maybe I imagined her visits entirely?
 Maybe she came every day.
-I think she called my clients back.
-Explained to them.
-The phone stopped making noise.
-I should have thanked her, but I couldn’t because I was gone.
+I think she called all of my clients back for me because the phone stopped making noise.
+I should have thanked her for that, but I couldn’t because I was gone.

 The voicemail is full and cannot accept messages at this time.

-Her kindness did not erase her as part of the problem.
-Not a single person in town would give me a straight answer about what they knew.
-They definitely knew something.
-I stopped asking or speaking to any of them at all.
+Her kindness did not negate that she was still a part of the problem.
+Not a single person in town would give me a straight answer about what they knew and they definitely knew something.
+I stopped asking them or speaking to any of them at all.
 I resigned myself to the unanswered questions and the prospect of wasting away.
 I walked the edge of the creek for shorter and shorter hours every day.

 We’re sorry.
 You have reached a number that has been disconnected or is no longer in service.
 If you feel this is an error, please check the number dialed and try again.

 My seeking grew evermore listless.
-The people here were monsters in plain sight spinning webs in the shadows.
-Southern charm and hospitality were ghosts haunting me and people began to look away from the silent wraith with the thousand yard stare that floated at the edge of their awareness and along the edge of the stream.
+The people here were monsters hiding in plain sight spinning malicious webs in the shadows.
+Southern charm and hospitality were ghosts that haunted me and people began to look away from the silent wraith with the thousand yard stare that floated along the edges of the stream and their awareness.

 Thank you for calling.
 Goodbye.

-The night that I found her, I woke up to take a leak.
+The night that I found her, I rose from bed, unsure of the hour and stumbled drunkenly to the bathroom.
 Lifting the seat, I began to empty my bladder staring out the second story window and into the night.

-I rubbed my eyes and felt the harsh hand of sobriety shake me.
+I rubbed my eyes and felt sober nearly instantly.

 She was there.
-In the yard.
+Out in the yard.
 Jenny.
 My Jenny.
 A little boy with shoulder length hair stood with her.
-They gazed up, motionless, staring through the window and through me.
-A large black bird sat on the boy’s shoulder and pecked at his hair as it flitted in the breeze.
-A second flew above them, the moonlight casting a shadow as it traced figure-8s.
+They both gazed up, motionless, staring through the window and through me.
+A large black bird sat on the boy’s shoulder and pecked at his hair as it flitted limply in the breeze.
+A second flew above them, the moonlight casting its shadows as it traced figure-8s.
 A third hopped in the dewy grass, pecking at nightcrawlers.
 Finding them with adept, psychic knowledge of where they hid, it pulled them free from the earth and swallowed them whole.

 I stood there for seconds stretching on into forever and didn’t move, and they didn’t move either.
 Nobody moved except those crows.
-Breaking free from confusion, I ran down the stairs.
-Grabbing my keys from the kitchen counter, I tucked them into the waistband of my underwear, darting out the door.
-The night was chilly on my bare chest despite the heat that still lingered in the damp of the grass.
-The air was thick and oppressive with the humid memory of that forgotten summer rain.
+Breaking free from the confusion, I ran from the bathroom and down the stairs.
+I grabbed my keys from the kitchen counter and tucked them into the waistband of my underwear, darting out the door without getting dressed.
+The night was chilly on my bare chest despite the heat of summer that still lingered in damp of the grass outside.
+The air felt thick and oppressive with the humid memory of that forgotten summer rain.

 She was gone.
 Both children were gone.
 I felt my heart sink.
-Was I hallucinating?
+Was this hallucination or real?

-Perched on the powerlines above, a crow cawed in the darkness and took flight.
-I didn’t think about it and ran.
-I followed its shadow as it crossed the asphalt and cast darkness over the Jackson house and toward the creek.
+Perched on the powerlines above, a crow cawed into the darkness before taking flight.
+I didn’t think about it.
+I just ran.
+I followed its shadow as it crossed the asphalt and cast it darkness over the Jackson house and beyond toward the creek.

-I heard the chorus of frogs before I heard the water and I felt my breath hitch, stopping dead in my tracks when it came into view.
-Earlier in the day, I would have guessed the water at my chest at least, but now under the stars it was mostly gone.
-It flowed like clotted mucus, less than ankle deep and the uneven creekbed rose up like a muddy patchwork.
+I heard the chorus of frogs before I heard the creek and I felt my breath hitch, stopping dead in my tracks when it came into view.
+Earlier in the day, I would have guessed the water to be to my chest at least, but now under the stars it was mostly gone.
+It flowed less than ankle deep in a tiny trickle and the uneven creekbed rose up like a muddy patchwork from it.

 Overhead, dozens of crows circled the dark shapes that sood in the canal.
-I didn’t count the muddy children, gazing up at the sky.
-Occasionally one of the murder dove to land on one.
+Dozens of damp and muddy children stood, gazing up at the sky.
+Occasionally one of the murder above dove to land on a child below.
 They pecked at their faces, violently piercing mouths, ears and eyes.
 Cheeks.
 Necks.
-At a distance, I could see many were full of holes.
-The ragged skin of their faces pecked so often.
-Torn and bloodless.
-The kids didn’t flinch or react.
-They stood motionless as though they weren’t the feast spread for hungry birds at all.
+Even at a distance, I could see many of the children were full of holes.
+The ragged skin of their faces pecked so often they were torn and bloodless.
+As it happened, the ones pecked at didn’t flinch or react.
+They just stood motionless as though they weren’t the feast spread for the hungry birds at all.

-I moved forward slowly, my feet cutting a cautious path toward the muddy edges as the din of the frogs grew ever louder around me.
-Their song became one uninterrupted note and amid that, I heard the voices of the children.
-The Crow Kids were squacking like birds.
+I moved forward slowly, my feet cutting a cautious path toward the muddy edges as the din of the frogs growing ever louder around me until their song became one uninterrupted note.
+That was when I heard them.
+The voices of the children.
+The Crow Kids were squawkingsquacking and cawing like birds.

 “Take a dip.”